 Whereas the -U option and purge-local-repository might resolve the corrupted dependencies without refreshing all of them, the manual delete of the .m2 local repository will cause a forced re-download of all dependencies.

-This can be useful when having old and maybe corrupted dependencies.
+This can be useful when we have old and maybe corrupted dependencies.
 Then a simple re-package or re-install should do the job.
 Moreover, we can use the dependency:resolve option to solve the dependencies of our project solely.

-In this tutorial, we discussed the options and goals of Maven that forcibly updates our local repository.
+In this article, we discussed the options and goals of Maven that forcibly update our local repository.